Drought Business Support

 |Industrial effluent||This is any wastewater generated by an industrial activity.|

 |Greywater||Relatively clean wastewater from handbasins, showers, baths and laundries.|

 |Blackwater||Sanitation (toilet) water.|

 Industrial water reuse is an established and growing sector.
 For example, Ford has invested more than $21-million in a Wastewater Treatment Plant at its Silverton, Pretoria facility.
 The processes involved in treating industrial process water are complex, but are incentivised by the City of Cape through their industrial water rebate (section 11.16 of their Water and Sanitation Tariff Policies).
-This allows businesses to recover some of the capital costs they undertake to improve industrial effluent's quality and quantity.
+This allows businesses to recover some of the capital costs they undertake to improve industrial effluent's quality.
 For more information contact the City of Cape Town.

 4. Alternative water-supply

 In a drought as extreme as the current one, it may be prudent to explore alternative sources of water to secure your business continuity.
 However, this should not be pursued before the first three steps of the process have been exhausted.
 Below are the options available to households and businesses (noting that potable water supply remains the responsibility of the municipality):

 Rainwater or stormwater harvesting

 Rainwater harvesting should be explored as a possible option to supplement supply, but treated with caution.
 The Western Cape is predominantly a winter rainfall region, and without significant storage, the captured rainfall may not last long into the summer.
 However it is a good option to explore if you have significant hard surfaces (roofing and paving) where rainwater could be funnelled and captured.
 To consider how much water you can collect consider that each square metre of roof area collects 1 litre of water for every 1 millimetre of rainfall received.